 EMBARGOED FOR RELEASE UNTIL 4 PM ET, February 10, 2010

 The American Academy of Neurology, an association of more than 22,000 neurologists and neuroscience professionals, is dedicated to promoting the highest quality patient-centered neurologic care.
-A neurologist is a doctor with specialized training in diagnosing, treating and managing disorders of the brain and nervous system such as Parkinson’s disease, ALS (Lou Gehrig’s disease), dementia, West Nile virus, and ataxia.
-For more information about the American Academy of Neurology, visit http://www.aan.com.
+A neurologist is a doctor with specialized training in diagnosing, treating and managing disorders of the brain and nervous system such as Parkinson’s disease, ALS (Lou Gehrig’s disease), dementia, epilepsy and migraine.
+For more information about the American Academy of Neurology and the AAN Annual Meeting, visit http://www.aan.com.